DankMarketing/zmk/README.md

   above use the Pro Micro numbering)

 I have extended the Pimoroni PIM 447 track ball driver and implemented inertia, acceleration depending on the immediate past and made these parameters configurable from the device tree.
-The shield ` twobytwo3` contains a sample configuration.
+The shield `twobytwo3` contains a sample configuration.

+The track ball option `power-layer` can now be set in order to make the track ball driver and 3V3 power output of the Nice!Nano depend on activation of a given layer.

 The following is the original README